Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Pattern Formation Model: TDGL equation

-where $a_0=2\pi \int_{d}^{\infty} dr \frac{1}{r^2} = \frac{2\pi}{d}$ and $a_1 = 2\pi$.
-The time evolution [Eq.~\eqref{eq_k}] is achieved as a difference equation with a time increment of $0.1$.
-In the numerical calculations, the space $\bm{r} := (x,y)$ is discretized into a mesh.
-Therefore, note that the distribution function of the average magnetic moment $\phi(\bm{r})$ obtained from the numerical calculations is given as $\phi(i,j), \:i,j\in \mathbf{N}$.
-The TDGL equation changes the formation pattern depending on the model parameters $\alpha$, $\sigma$, $\beta$, $\gamma$, and $v$.
-To investigate the behavior of the TDGL equation with respect to the parameters, the linear amplification factor $\eta_{\bm{k}}$ at zero magnetization $h_{\bm{k}}=0$ of Eq.~\eqref{eq_k} was previously studied\cite{kudo2007field}.
-From Eq.~\eqref{eq_k}, the system's linear amplification factor is given by

-From these equations, the wavenumber component at $k = \frac{a_1\gamma}{2\beta}$ is the largest component, and the larger $\frac{a_1^2\gamma^2}{4\beta} - \gamma a_0 + \alpha$ becomes, the broader the wavenumber component becomes.
-This indicates that $\frac{a_1\gamma}{2\beta}$ determines the rough scale of the domain structure, and $\alpha$ controls the variability of the domain size.
-This signifies that the geometrical structure of the magnetic domain is dominated by $\alpha$ in the range that can be explained by linear amplification without an external magnetic field.
-From this consideration, Kudo and Nakamura\cite{kudo2007field} fixed $\frac{a_1\gamma}{2\beta}$, which specifies the scale of the domain structure, to $1$ and focused on the $\alpha$ dependence of the domain structure.
-Kudo and Nakamura also focused on the $v$-dependence governing the nonequilibrium effects of the domain structure formation dynamics.
+Our simulation was assumed to run until the time at which $t=2T_0 =\frac{2 \times h_{\rm ini}}{v}$, where $T_0 := \frac{h_{\rm ini}}{v}$ is the time at which the external magnetic field $h(t)$ is zero.
+Detailed numerical calculation methods are discussed in \ref{appendix_TDGL}.
+The TDGL equation changes the formation pattern depending on the model parameters $\alpha$, $\nu$, $\beta$, $\gamma$, and $v$.
+Kudo and Nakamura~\cite{kudo2007field} reports that $\frac{a_1\gamma}{2\beta}$ determines the rough scale of the domain structure, and $\alpha$ controls the variability of the domain size (see \ref{appendix_TDGL_depend}).
+This signifies that even if $\beta$ and $\gamma$ are fixed, we can still generate some variety of patterns by controlling $\alpha$ in the range that can be explained by linear amplification without an external magnetic field.
+From this consideration, Kudo and Nakamura~\cite{kudo2007field} fixed $\frac{a_1\gamma}{2\beta}$, which specifies the scale of the domain structure, to $1$ and focused on the $\alpha$ dependence of the domain structure.
+Kudo and Nakamura also focused on the $v$-dependence controlling the nonequilibrium effects of the domain structure formation dynamics.
 In this study, we also focus on the change in pattern formation dynamics due to $\alpha$ and $v$.
 Specifically, $v$ is set as $0.0001\leq v\leq 0.01$ and $\alpha$ is set as $1.0\leq \alpha \leq 4.0$ at uniformly random or equal intervals depending on the purpose of each analysis.
 Other parameters are set according to Ref.~\cite{kudo2007field} (Table~\ref{tbl1}).
+Note that, in this study, the Hamiltonian parameters $\beta$, $\gamma$, $h_{\rm ini}$, $v$, $r_0$, and $\nu$ are fixed, and only $\alpha$ and $v$ are controlled in the ranges described in Table~\ref{tbl1}.